Growing a Team

 Leaders should not think of themselves as simply managers, supervisors, etc.; but rather as “team leaders.”
 Thinking of yourself as a manager or supervisor places you in a position of traditional authority based solely on respect for the position, which in turn places you in a position of power.
 By understanding the personal work preferences and motivations of your team members, you as an individual, rather than your position, will earn their real respect and trust.

-This means that the people under you are not simply followers who blindly go where you go, but rather are a group of people who are supportive of collaboration in order to achieve a common goal through mutual knowledge and skill sharing.
+This means that the people under you are not simply followers who blindly go where you go, but rather are a dedicated group who are supportive of collaboration in order to achieve a common goal through mutual knowledge and skill sharing.

 A team is a group of people coming together to collaborate.
 This collaboration is to reach a shared goal or task for which they hold themselves mutually accountable.
 A group of people is not necessarily a team.
 A team is a group of people with a high degree of interdependence geared towards the achievement of a common goal or completion of a task rather than just a group for administrative convenience.
 A group, by definition, is a number of individuals having some unifying relationship.

 Team members are deeply committed to each other's personal growth and success.
 That commitment usually transcends the team.
 A team outperforms a group and outperforms all reasonable expectations given to its individual members.
 That is, a team has a synergistic effect—one plus one equals a lot more than two.

 Katzenbach and Smith (1986) define a team as a small number of people with complementary skills who are committed to a common purpose, performance goals, and a common approach that they hold themselves mutually accountable: